yinon1995/source-scribe-design/README.md

    * Call the relevant API routes (`/api/contact`, `/api/subscribe`, …) instead of only opening Gmail.
    * Keep the Gmail fallback if you still want it as a backup.

-The important point:
-Right now the site is in **no-domain / placeholder** mode with **Gmail compose** everywhere.
+Right now the site is in **no-custom-domain / placeholder** mode with **Gmail compose** everywhere.
-Once there is a real domain, you only need to:
+Once there is a real domain+email setup, you only need to:

 * Set the email env vars.
 * Flip `CONTACT_MODE` to `"live"`.